 St. Peter the Apostle.
-He took a long time to learn what it truly means to follow Christ and shows us what it looked like along the way.
+He took a long time to learn what it truly means to follow dmartens@conception.edu

 Coffee.
 I am not English but American, and coffee simply tastes better while containing more caffeine.

 If Jesus drove a vehicle during his public ministry, what would it be?